TaoDing/flu_vaccination/README.md

 Extended Data Fig.7.
 S. copri enhances TIV response by restricting production of PAGln

-Extended Data Fig. 8.
+Extended Data Fig.8.
 Gene expression and functional characteristics of the spleen following PAGln injection

 Extended Data Fig.9.
 Gene expression and functional characteristics of the GCB cells in the spleen following PAGln injection